-Survivorship care plans have received increasing attention since the release of the Institute of Medicine report From Cancer Patient to Cancer Survivor: Lost in Transition.
-The report strongly recommends that at completion of cancer treatment, clinicians provide patients with a summary of treatment delivered and a detailed plan of ongoing care, including follow-up schedules for visits and testing, as well as recommendations for early detection and management of treatment-related effects and other health problems.
+Survivorship care plans are an important component of follow up cancer care.
+In keeping with the Institute of Medicine recommendations, all cancer patients who have completed treatment should receive a summary of treatment delivered and detailed plan of ongoing care, including follow-up schedules for visits and testing, and recommendations for early detection and management of treatment-related effects and other health problems.

 What Is a Survivorship Care Plan?

 A survivorship care plan is the record of a patient’s cancer history and recommendations for follow-up care.
-The plan should define responsibilities of cancer-related, non-cancer-related, and psychosocial providers.
-Clear designation of who is responsible for the various aspects of care can optimize care coordination, avoid unnecessary use of resources, and ensure that care does not “fall through the cracks.”
+The plan should provide clear designation of provider responsibilities, oncology and non-oncology, to optimize care coordination, avoid unnecessary use of resources, and ensure that care does not “fall through the cracks.”
 Patients should be encouraged to provide a copy of the care plan to their primary care providers and other healthcare providers throughout life.

 Elements of a Survivorship Care Plan